outyprouty/skyBot/README.md

 - the Discord bot token as "discordToken"
 - the Tomorrow API Key as "tomorrowAPIKey"

+# tomorrow API
+Needed to get API token
+Setup a location UMBC Observatory and grabbed ID for the queries

 # Requirements
 discord
 xmltodict (or write your own parser)